The Villages Neighborhoods: Where to Live in Florida’s Popular Retirement Community

 The Village of Virginia Trace is a residential community located in The Villages, just minutes away from the commercial district of Lake Sumter.
 The Virginia Trace Pool and Canal Street Recreation Center are two of the community's top facilities, where you can enjoy a pool, a clubhouse, tennis courts, and a variety of other social gathering spaces.

 The Pelican golf course is also nearby, and residents pay a monthly amenity fee to use the community's various nine-hole courses.
-And the Village of Virginia Trace is conveniently located near Morse Boulevard and Buena Vista Boulevard, which makes it easy to get around.
+The Village of Virginia Trace is conveniently located near Morse Boulevard and Buena Vista Boulevard, which makes it easy to get around.

-• Great for: Outdoor recreation, local country clubs
+- Great for: Outdoor recreation, eating out, local country clubs

 Residents of the Village of Amelia can enjoy a variety of activities and facilities in just minutes after stepping outside their front doors.
 This includes a community pool, a tennis court, and a variety of games and activities such as bocce ball and shuffleboard.
 Central locations like the Village of Amelia are a major draw for retirees looking for a place to live.